j2store/userguide/seblod.md

 3. In the "Form & Content Type Manager", you should click on the item "Article".
 ![Step 3](step-5.png)

-4. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed at the right of the "Contruction"  block).A Form in window popup appears.
+4. Now we have to add j2store custom field to the "Article" content type, click on the "+" (button is placed at the right of the "Contruction"  block).
+A Form in window popup appears.
 ![Step 4](step-6.png)

 5. To add a "Text" field to an "Article" content type:
 ![Step 5](step-7.png)

-6. Choose App Folde "Seblod": then choose type "J2store" field.
+6. Choose App Folder **Seblod**: then choose type "J2store" field.
 ![Step 6](step-8.png)

-7. Save the changes.Now J2store field will appear under the Fulltext field (at the bottom of your form on the first tab).
+7. Save the changes.
+Now J2store field will appear under the Fulltext field (at the bottom of your form on the first tab).
 ![Step 7](step-9.png)

-8. Now save and close the article.Click on the Add Content Button at the bottom of the page.
+8. Now save and close the article.
+Click on the Add Content Button at the bottom of the page.
  ![Step 8](step-10.png)

 9. Now Choose the article Icon from the  pop up window.
 ![Step 9](step-11.png)

 10. Add New Article->, Enter the title and other required fields, Save the article Once.
-You can Click the J2Store cart Tab -> Set "Yes" to Treat as Product and choose the type of the product Save the changes.
+You can Click the J2Store cart Tab -> Set **Yes** to Treat as Product and choose the type of the product Save the changes.
 ![Step 12](step-add-product.png)

-11. Now you can Configure your product,Set "Yes" for Visible in store to view at frontend.
+11. Now you can Configure your product, Set **Yes** for Visible in store to view at frontend.
 ![Step 11](step-12.png)

 12. Save the changes.

 ### Displaying Products at Front end

-1. Go to Jooml admin Control panel -> Choose the Menu -> Menus ->Menu Manager -> Menu Item ->New
+1. Go to Joomla admin Control panel -> Choose the Menu -> Menus -> Menu Manager -> Menu Item -> New

    a.Enter the Menu Title.

   ![Step 1.a ](step-16-a.png)

-   b.Choose the Menu Item type "Seblod" -> choose " List & Search" .
+   b.Choose the Menu Item type "Seblod" -> choose "List & Search" .
 ![Step 2.a](step-16-b.png)

-   c.
-You will see Search Type input, select Articles from the  List.
+   c.You will see Search Type input, select Articles from the  List.
 ![Step 2.c](step-16-c.png)

   d.
 Save the changes.